10th ESA-NASA training on Earh Observation (27 June – 1 July 2023)

-The main objective of the Trans-Atlantic Training (TAT) initiative is training activities for students and the early-career scientists in the area of Earth Observation, with an emphasis on on remote sensing of land-cover changes and ecosystem dynamics.
-The purpose of TAT is to share and discuss advanced research methods and technologies from space during a series of meetings for scientists and students from both Europe and the USA.
+The main objective of the NASA-ESA Trans-Atlantic Training (TAT) initiative is to provide educational activities for students and early career scientists in the field of Earth Observations, with an emphasis on remote sensing of land-cover/use change and ecosystem dynamics.
+The purpose of TAT is to share and discuss advanced space research methods and technologies through a series of training workshops for early career scientists and students in Eastern/Central Europe.

-- Early-career scientists (5 years after Ph.D.), Ph.D. students and other students with advanced skills and research experiences in remote sensing are invited to attend the TAT-4 training course.
+(b) Ph.D. and M.Sc. students with advanced skills and research experiences in remote sensing and/or land cover/land use.